berkomeratay/seffaflik2/README.md

 epias_spot(start_date,end_date): Function that turns the amount of matched amount in day-ahead-market for a given interval

-epias_ba(start_date,end_date):  Function that turns the amount of block offers (matched and non-matched) of day-ahead-market for a given interval
+epias_ba_offers(start_date,end_date):  Function that turns the amount of block offers (matched and non-matched) of day-ahead-market for a given interval

+epias_ba_bids(start_date,end_date):  Function that turns the amount of block bids (matched and non-matched) of day-ahead-market for a given interval

 ### Generation